GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 ### Hybrid

 The hybrid persistence mechanism is a meta-DB persistence layer.
-The main role of it is to add an abstraction layer to help split data between DBs.
-For example, it could be used to resolve these issues:
+Its main role is to add an abstraction layer to help split data between DBs.
+For example, it could be used to resolve these and other issues:

-1. Store expired entries in a separate DB to reduce the main DB's size.
+1. Store expired entries separately to reduce the main DB's size.
 For example, an id_token needed for the end_session endpoint
 1. Store modification history
 1. Use LDAP to store users data
-1. and numerous other needs.

-This module combines other persistence layers.
-Hence all used layers should be correctly configured.
+This module combines other persistence layers, so all layers used should be correctly configured.
 This module uses the configuration specified in `/etc/gluu/conf/gluu-hybrid.properties`.
 The following is a sample file:

 ```
 storages: couchbase, ldap